OutSystems/docs-support/src/enterprise/upgrade/mobile-beta-os/intro.md

 OutSystems supports new operating system versions as soon they are released, which, for both Android and iOS, is usually in September.
 OutSystems releases new software development kits (SDKs) with a new major version for the Mobile Application Build Service (MABS), and from that moment the SDKs are available on supported MABS versions.

 In general, this means that customers may need to generate their mobile apps with the new MABS version.
 In some cases, using a different MABS version may also require an upgrade of Platform Server.
+For more information about the MABS versions, see the page [Mobile Apps Build Service Versions](https://success.outsystems.com/Support/Release_Notes/Mobile_Apps_Build_Service_Versions).

 OutSystems supports: